 2.4.19.
-Maximum Length of Completion
+MAXIMUM LENGTH OF COMPLETION

-The Commission on Osteopathic College Accreditation, Accreditation of Colleges of Osteopathic Medicine: COM Continuing Accreditation Standards Effective August 1, 2023, state in Element 6.3: Maximum Length of Completion "A COM and any branch campus must have a policy that requires that each single degree student completed the DO degree within 150% of the standard time to achieve the degree (six (6) years following matriculation).
+The Commission on Osteopathic College Accreditation, Accreditation of Colleges of Osteopathic Medicine: COM Continuing Accreditation Standards Effective August 1, 2023, state in Element 6.3: Maximum Length of Completion "A COM and any branch campus must have a policy that requires that each single degree student completed the DO degree within 150% of the standard time to achieve the degree (six (6) years following matriculation) and describes any exceptions to the 150% time limit."

 LECOM follows the AOA Commission on Osteopathic College Accreditation (COCA) standard for maximum length of completion and requires that all College of Medicine students complete all requirements for graduation within the 150% (six (6) years following matriculation) standard timeline to achieve the degree.
 If the time required for a student to complete the remaining curriculum, at any time, extends beyond the six-year rule, the student will be immediately dismissed without the right to appeal.

-The following guidelines are provided:
+Any student requesting exceptions to this policy must submit a letter describing the reason for the request and provide supporting documentation to the chairperson of the Student Promotion and Graduation Committee and the Office of the Dean of Academic Affairs.
+Exceptions to this policy may be granted for physical or mental illness, disability status, or hardship cases, all requests are judged individually, and all decisions are dependent on the individual case circumstances and supporting documentation.
+The following guidelines are provide: